-After four years of cycling on the streets, I had never done any serious mountain biking until just a few months ago.
+After five years of road cycling, I had never done any serious mountain biking until just a year ago.
 There are a lot of fresh concepts that simply don’t exist for bicycling on-road so I am very happy to share this information with anyone who wants to become badass at mountain biking.
 Before I continue, I’d like to say a big thanks to my brother who taught me a lot when I was first starting.
 I’ll never forget the first time we rode together he gave me a pep talk during the entire climb.
 So anyway, let’s begin with understanding how to position your body!

 When going DOWNHILL it’s all about…

 Location, Location, Loca… I mean… Position, Position, Position!!!

 When you’re going down obstacles, you need to be standing with your butt placed so far back that your stomach may be hovering over the seat and your pedals are level.
 This is the key to maintaining stability to go over almost any obstacle, no matter how daunting, including stairs, boulders, you name it!
 This helps prevent you from doing an endo as well.
 Your pedals must be level all the times as well because if one is lower, you may hit something and that could cause a nasty crash.

 Even with a full suspension bicycle, the jolts are ultimately transmitted to your legs and arms.
 You always want your knees and elbows to be slightly bent so they are ready to take the bumps.
 You want the bike to float underneath you, with your legs acting as shock absorbers.
 And avoid gripping the handlebars too tightly.
 Relaxing your muscles is key to staying in control.